Preferred Bank's (PFBC) CEO Li Yu on Q4 2016 Results - Earnings Call Transcript

 Tim Coffey

-Do you have an idea in mind on how many branches you'd like to do this year?
+Okay, do you have an idea in mind on how many branches you'd like to do this year?

 Li Yu